EclecticGriffin/notsciibot/README.md

 ### Problem Motivation
 Deep learning has seen success in many supervised learning domains, which has naturally spurred investigation of other potential applications.
-Reinforcement learning (RL) has been of particular interest, because it represents a common class of problems, yet ones that are decidedly unsolved.
+Reinforcement learning (RL) has been of particular interest because it represents a common class of problems, yet ones that are decidedly unsolved.

-RL is also immediately interesting because it frequently means competition with machines in our own domain, games.
-Put simply reinforcement learning presents an agent with an environment in which it must take actions that have some (often unclear) relation to an eventual reward.
+RL is also immediately interesting because it frequently means competition with machines in our own domain: games.
+Put simply, reinforcement learning presents an agent with an environment in which it must take actions that have some (often unclear) relation to an eventual reward.
 The agent must learn what actions to take in order to effectively navigate the environment and maximize reward.

-This differs from supervised learning, because while the objective is clear, the path isn't.
-We often don't know the best strategy and so can't train a network to reproduce it, though if some simple strategies exist they could be used a base point.
-In general though, we can tell when a network is succeeding in a task, but not how to get it to succeed.
-Framed this way, the task is a search through potential action / policy space in order to find a maximally effective policy.
+This differs from supervised learning because while the objective is clear, the path isn't.
+We often don't know the best strategy, so can't train a network to reproduce it.
+Though if some simple strategies exist, they could be used as a base point.
+In general, though, we can tell when a network is succeeding in a task but not how to get it to succeed.
+Framed this way, the task is a search through the action/policy space in order to find a maximally effective policy.

-RL is frequently applied to games (chess, go, Atari, ect.) not because this is the only application of these techniques---if anything this is perhaps the most mundane way they could be used---but rather because these are all spaces that can be effectively simulated.
-This allows for environments to be standardized, explored, and, most importantly, shared.
-RL agents are going to make mistakes, and it's perfectly acceptable if these mistakes occur in a simulation, but far more problematic when they occur in the real world, as with an autonomous vehicle.
+RL is frequently applied to games (chess, go, Atari, etc.) not because it's the only application of these techniques — if anything this is perhaps the most mundane way it could be used — but rather because these are all spaces that can be effectively simulated.
+This allows for environments to be standardized, explored, and (most importantly) shared.
+RL agents are going to make mistakes, and it's perfectly acceptable if these mistakes occur in a simulation, but they're far more problematic when they occur in the real world, as with an autonomous vehicle.

-With that in mind, OpenAi created a python library call Gym that allows for easy access to many of these simulated environments with the goal of acting as a training ground for RL techniques.
+With that in mind, OpenAi created a python library called Gym that allows for easy access to many of these simulated environments with the goal of acting as a training ground for RL techniques.

 *Mnih, V., et al (2015).
 Human-level control through deep reinforcement learning.
-Nature, 518(7540), 529.* Showed that is was possible to attain human-level or better performance in many Atari games through Deep Q-Networks.
+Nature, 518(7540), 529.* showed that it was possible to attain human-level or better performance in many Atari games through Deep Q-Networks.
 The results of this paper were very exciting, not only because of the success seen, but also the domain of the input.
-The agent was given only visual information and the game score, the exact things that a human player would have access to.
+The agent was given only visual information and the game score — the exact things that a human player would have access to.

 These results are from 2015 and relied on a value-based approach.
-Since then, there has been plenty of work with policy based approaches, naturally we wanted to try them.
+Since then, there has been plenty of work with policy-based approaches, so naturally we wanted to try them.

 ###### Our Goal:
 **Attempt to replicate these results using policy methods**